-An updated clinic handbook devoted to policies and procedures of OAPS, including sample reports and therapy notes, is located on the department website under handbooks (https://home.psch.uic.edu/content/clinical-handbooks-and-brochure).
+An updated clinic handbook devoted to policies and procedures of OAPS is located on the department website under handbooks (https://home.psch.uic.edu/content/clinical-handbooks-and-brochure).
 Please refer to that handbook for more specific questions regarding the operation of OAPS outside of the division requirements.